 - You can sign up for busing alerts and cancellations on the main transportation page.

-- All bus cancellations are posted on www.gppsd.ab.ca and the main transportation page.
+- All bus cancellations are posted on www.gppsd.ab.ca on the busing alerts section of the transportation page.

 - We also announce bus cancellations on five Grande Prairie radio stations and use social media.

 MY CHILD MISSED GETTING OFF THE BUS AT THEIR STOP

 If your child does not get off of the bus at their stop they are to stay on